nsteele/home/README.md

-sudo apt-get install vim-gnome-py2 sudo update-alternatives --config vim # Opens window where you can specify the python 2 or 3 version of vim as default sudo update-alternatives --config vi  # Opens window where you can specify the python 2 or 3 version of vim as default
+sudo apt-get install vim-gnome-py2 sudo update-alternatives --config vim # Opens window where you can specify the python 2 or 3 version of vim as default sudo update-alternatives --config vi  # Opens window where you can specify the python 2 or 3 version of vim as default sudo update-alternatives --config editor  # Opens window where you can specify the python 2 or 3 version of vim as default
 ```

 ### Ubuntu 14.04